Statutes and Evidence

 One biblical definition of a statute is a decree or an edict issued by a ruler.
 Scripture indicates there are two sets of books containing such statutes, what we might call universal and personal books.

 The universal books contain descriptions of predetermined events in heaven and on earth.
-We see an example in the Book of Revelation: “Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals” (Rev. 5:1).
+For example: “Then I saw in the right hand of him who sat on the throne a scroll with writing on both sides and sealed with seven seals” (Rev. 5:1).
 The Lamb (Jesus) took the scroll and opened the seals, revealing what was written in the book — descriptions of major end-times events on earth involving people and nations, as predetermined by God.
 The remainder of Revelation describes execution of those events.

 An angel told the Apostle John, the author of Revelation, to eat a scroll and then said, “You must prophesy again about many peoples, nations, languages and kings” (Rev. 10:11).
 This indicates the scroll was about the future of peoples, nations, languages and kings.
 What John wrote was from the book God wrote about them.

 The other heavenly books described in Scripture are more personal, and describe people’s God-ordained lives and works.
 Psalms states, “all the days ordained for me were written in your book before one of them came to be” (Ps.
 139:16).
 There’s evidence, which we’ll see later, that God plans, forms and fashions every one of our days and records them in our individual books.
 These books contain God’s plan for every person’s destiny and kingdom purpose, including specific works they should do in life.